- 01 Fastest Way to Transfer Files from PC to PC

 For Windows 10: "HKEY_LOCAL_MACHINE \ SOFTWARE \ Wow6432Node \ Microsoft \ Windows \ CurrentVersion"

-It supports to transfer more C drive installed programs, applications, and software to a non-system partition.
-To migrate the C drive installed programs to D: or other drives, revet to Method 1 for a detailed guide.
+It supports the transfer of more C drive-installed programs, applications, and software to a non-system partition.
+To migrate the C drive installed programs to D or other drives, refer to Method 1 for a detailed guide.